-Wrongful Death Attorney McKinney & Whole Collin County TX
+Wrongful Death Attorney Serving McKinney & All Collin County

 We know that when our clients face injury due to a wrongful death, it is one of the most devastating events they’ll ever face in life.
-That’s why wrongful death attorney Joe Lucé at Lucé Law Firm P.C. takes the utmost care to handle your case with diligence and sensitivity.
+That’s why wrongful death attorney Joe Lucé at Lucé Evans Law Firm, PLLC takes the utmost care to handle your case with diligence and sensitivity.
 He protects his clients from further emotional damage by fighting hard to see justice served.

 Wrongful Death Settlements